facelessuser/backrefs/docs/src/markdown/index.md

 2. Script
 3. Blocks
 4. Binary
+5. Others...

 All other properties are namespaced.
 Example: `\p{Bidi_Class: White_Space}`.

 When installed, the Unicode version that comes with the Python it is installed under will be used to generate all the Unicode tables.
 For instance, Python 2.7 is currently using Unicode 5.2.0.
 And Python 3.5 is using 8.0.0.

+To learn more about Unicode properties you can read [Perl's documentation](https://perldoc.perl.org/perluniprops.html), but keep in mind that not every category, block, etc. may be implemented.

 !!! caution "Narrow Python Builds"
     If you are using a narrow python build, your max Unicode value will be `\uffff`.
 Unicode blocks above that limit will not be available.
 Also Unicode values above the limit will not be available in character classes either.